 The Committee will meet as often as appropriate to fulfill its duties and responsibilities.
 Minutes of meetings will be approved by the Committee and maintained.
 The Committee may request any officer or employee of the Company, or the Company’s outside advisors, or any special counsel or advisors to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.

 Committee Authority and Responsibilities

 The Committee will make regular reports to the Board and will propose any necessary action to the Board.
 The Committee will review and reassess the adequacy of this charter annually and recommend any proposed changes to the Board for approval.
-The Committee will annually evaluate the Committee’s own performance.
 This charter will be published on the Company’s Website and available in written form upon request.

 The Committee, to the extent it deems necessary or appropriate, will:

 - Review and approve the Company’s goals and objectives relevant to CEO compensation, evaluate the CEO’s performance in light of those goals and objectives, and, either as a Committee or together with the other independent directors (as may be directed by the Board), have sole authority to determine the CEO’s compensation level based on this evaluation;

 - Consider the Company’s performance and relative shareholder return, the value of similar incentive awards to CEOs at comparable companies, and the awards given to the Company’s CEO in past years when determining the long-term component of the CEO’s compensation;